 If you are tired and it's late, nearly bedtime, and you haven't eaten for a long time, eat just the snack, not the full meal.
 When, after sleep, you wake up refreshed, only then eat a larger meal.

 Stress also makes people eat faster, chew less, and rush off after eating to get on with the next job.
-These upset digestion. teach yourself to eat at a more leisurely pace, chewing each mouthful well.
+These upset digestion.
+Teach yourself to eat at a more leisurely pace, chewing each mouthful well.

 So calf cramps can have many causes.